Episode 314: Project Scope Management (Free)

 This episode is sponsored by The PM PrepCast for The PMP® Exam:

 Incomplete or missed requirements, omissions, ambiguous product features, lack of user involvement, unrealistic customer expectations, and the proverbial scope creep can result in cost overruns, missed deadlines, poor product quality, and can very well ruin a project.
+The process of scope control in project management is typically how we address those challenges, and that's the topic of today's interview.

-That is why Jamal Moustafaev (http://ca.linkedin.com/in/jmoustafaev/en) wrote his new book about the topic of Project Scope Management.
+That is why Jamal Moustafaev (http://ca.linkedin.com/in/jmoustafaev/en) wrote his new book on the topic of Project Scope Management.
 It is a Practical Guide to Requirements for pretty much any industry and describes how to elicit, document, and manage requirements to control project scope creep.
 It also explains how to manage project stakeholders to minimize the risk of an ever-growing list of user requirements.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.